FlowiseAI/FlowiseDocs/integrations/langchain/agents/csv-agent.md

 ---
-description: Agent used to to answer queries on CSV data.
+description: Agent used to answer queries on CSV data.
 ---

 # CSV Agent